 The Mississippi Public Utilities Staff is a support agency for the Mississippi Public Service Commission.
 Its exclusive function is to provide investigative and advisory services to the Public Service Commission as outlined in Mississippi Code Section 77-2-9 (3) and (4).
+Although, in recent legislative sessions, the Staff has been tasked with special projects, namely the administration of Broadband Grant funding and oversight of the City of Jackson water and sewer arrearage programs.
 Consequently, with respect to Statewide Goals and Benchmarks, the Staff supports the goals and benchmarks as adopted by the Commission.